List of state highways in Louisiana (3100–3149): Louisiana Highway 3107

 Louisiana Highway 3107 (LA 3107) ran 4.19 mi in an east–west direction along Talbot Avenue from LA 309 west of Thibodaux to LA 20 in Thibodaux, Lafourche Parish.

 The route headed east from LA 309 (Brule Guillot Road) in an area known as Brule.
 En route to Thibodaux, it intersected LA 3185 (West Thibodaux Bypass Road).
 Near the end of its route it briefly crossed into Terrebonne Parish before re-entering Lafourche Parish.
 LA 3107 then reached its eastern terminus at LA 20 (Canal Boulevard) in Thibodaux, just north of Schriever.

 LA 3107 was an undivided two-lane highway for its entire length.

+Louisiana Highway 3110

+Louisiana Highway 3110 (LA 3110) was a Louisiana state highway located in Natchitoches.
+The LA 3110 designation was a temporary designation used for the LA 1 bypass during construction.
+Once construction was completed, the LA 3110 designation was removed and LA 1 was re-rerouted onto the bypass.

 Louisiana Highway 3112

 Louisiana Highway 3112 (LA 3112) runs 1.64 miles in an east–west direction, from LA 109 in Vinton and ending near Toomey in western Calcasieu Parish, near the Louisiana-Texas border.

 In 2017 it was proposed for deletion as part of La DOTD's Road Transfer program.